bennylope/bennylope.github.com/_posts/2014-07-30-pylibmc-heroku.md

 need to assume you're working with VM's, e.g. Vagrant, using the same OS at your target production system.
 That's a brilliant idea, but for simpler, short-run projects not always necessary.

+**Update**: the excellent folks at Memcachier have since updated [their documentation](https://www.memcachier.com/documentation#django) to make this explicit.